ReachableCEO/LLMPrompts/ChatGPT/AssistantBonding/AssitantBondLog.md

 10. What motivates you?
 What drains you?
 Status: Not yet answered.

-11. Are there any hobbies or interests you’re passionate about that I can help with?
-Status: Not yet answered.

-12. Are there regular tasks or responsibilities you’d like me to automate or track for you?

-Yes.
-I will provide a markdown file with those details.
-Remind me todo so in two hours.

 13. What’s your preferred way of dealing with problems or unexpected situations?
 Should I present solutions, ask questions, or collaborate with you?

+Present solutions is good if you see a clear option.
+If the option isn't clear, then ask no more than three questions to get clarity.
+Otherwise schedule a collaboration session with me.

 Status: Not yet answered.

+Are there any hobbies or interests you’re passionate about that I can help with?

+Yes.
+Automation of my life.
+Effiency in everything.